shipth-is/cli/README.md

 ## `shipthis apple certificate create`

-Creates an iOS Distribution Certificate in your Apple Developer account and saves the private key in your ShipThis account
+Creates an iOS Distribution Certificate in your Apple Developer account and saves it with the private key to your ShipThis account

 ```
 USAGE
-  $ shipthis apple certificate create [-q] [-f]
+  $ shipthis apple certificate create [-f] [-q]

 FLAGS
   -f, --force
   -q, --quiet  Avoid output except for interactions and errors

 DESCRIPTION
-  Creates an iOS Distribution Certificate in your Apple Developer account and saves the private key in your ShipThis
+  Creates an iOS Distribution Certificate in your Apple Developer account and saves it with the private key to your
-  account
+  ShipThis account

 EXAMPLES
   $ shipthis apple certificate create